josolanes/ContainrBot/readme.md

 * GAME_SERVERS_LIST: A list of game server data objects with these properties:
   * FriendlyName: The name used when interacting with the chat bot
-  * ContainerName: The container name
+  * DeployName: The deploy name for the game server
+  * Namespace: The namespace for the game server

 Examples: